CoinFabrik/stacy/README.md

 ## Testing Stacy

-You can run Stacy over all your contracts by running the following command:
+You can run Stacy over all the test contracts by running the following command:

 ```shell
 stacy-analyzer lint tests
 ```

 It will recursively search for all the `.clar` files in the `tests` directory and run Stacy over them.
 With this command, you won't need to specify the path to each smart contract.
+This should print the errors in the vulnerable examples, and nothing in the remediated ones!

 ## About CoinFabrik